Centre for Urticaria and Angioedema CSU, Hereditary Angioedema HAE, Primary Immunodeficiency, London, UK

 Consultant in Allergy and Immunology

-We help patients with many immunological conditions: Urticaria and angioedema, Chronic Fatigue Syndrome, Recurrent herpes infections
+We help patients with many immunological conditions: Urticaria and angioedema, Hereditary Angioedema HAE, Recurrent herpes infections, Frequent unexplained infections.

 Please register as a new patient.